Find The Best Insurance

 A standard home inspection will take two to three hours.
 The inspector will generally check the following areas of your prospective home to make sure everything checks out.

 At the conclusion of the inspection, the inspector will provide you with a report listing any problem areas in the home.
-This list will help you determine what needs to be repaired or replaced and whether you’d like to proceed with the purchase altogether.
+This home inspection checklist will help you determine what needs to be repaired or replaced and whether you’d like to proceed with the purchase altogether.

 One of the first things you should check for — before even looking at inspection rates — is if the inspector is professionally certified.
 Some states even require inspectors to have certification in order for the inspection to be legitimate.